shaikhsardar/Crowdstrike-IOCs/README.md

 # Crowdstrike-IOCs
-Crowdstrike IOCs , being used by threat actors
+Crowdstrike BSOD Issue - IOCs , being used by threat actors

+IOC - Indicator of Compromise

 IOCs: